schuullzz/Bioinformatics-Tool-Box/README.md

 # Bioinformatics Toolbox
+## Main.cpp dnatoprotein.cpp dnatoprotein.h

-This script converts an antisense DNA sequence to an RNA sequence and translates RNA to a polypeptide.
+* This script converts an antisense DNA sequence to an RNA sequence and translates RNA to a polypeptide.

 ## Installation

 The Bioinformatics Toolbox has been tested on CentOS v6.10 with gcc v6.1.0.

 ```
-g++ -o toolbox Main.cpp
+make
 ```

 ## Usage

 Calling the Bioinformatics Toolbox will generate a prompt asking for the user to choose between transcription, translation, or quitting the program.

+* toolbox [-h]

 ```
+./toolbox [option var]
-./toolbox
+./toolbox [file]

 Bioinformatics Tool Box: